kaytat/SimpleProtocolServer/README.md

 It looks like the sampling frequency can't be changed in for loopback, and so the data is 2 channel, 16 bit PCM at 48kHz.

 And unfortunately, the current Android app doesn't support it.
 It's been worked on.

+## Limitations
+I've only tested this with one Win7 machine.
+And it doesn't seem to work with XP.